tupheds/tupheds_website/content/jobs.md

 If you are interested in joining our group please check out the openings below.
 If there are no current openings you can still reach out to us to see whether we expect to have any openings in the future.

-We are always interested in taking on students for Master and Bachelor thesis projects or via some of the other TUM student opportunitie such as TUM IDPs, the TUM Data Innovation Lab or Guided Research projects.

 ## Current Openings